pomerium/pomerium/docs/reference/readme.md

 - Optional
 - Default: `5m`

-If you are proxying long-lived requests such as websockets or gRPC API that employs streaming calls, set this to either a maximum value there may be no data exchange over a connection (recommended), or set it to unlimited (`0s`).
+If you are proxying long-lived requests that employ streaming calls such as websockets or gRPC, set this to either a maximum value there may be no data exchange over a connection (recommended), or set it to unlimited (`0s`).
 If `idle_timeout` is specified, and `timeout` is not explicitly set, then `timeout` would be unlimited (`0s`).
 You still may specify maximum lifetime of the connection using `timeout` value (i.e. to 1 day).